johngage/water/content/posts/2019-01-23-table-of-classes.markdown

 title: "Table of classes"
 date: 2019-01-23 12:12
 ---
+How to make this appear?

-{% /noteboods/Table format exchange.ipynb %}
+{% notebook  Table-format-exchange.ipynb %}